-Viewing digitised collections
+Viewing and printing digitised collections

 Need assistance viewing and printing digitised images from the catalogue?
 These guidelines will help.

 If an item has been digitised on our catalogue you can click the ‘Available online’ link to be taken to our image viewer.

 The image viewer will open in a new tab.

 Viewing maps and photos